The Best Foods To Clean Arteries

 Tuna

-Like salmon, tuna is another oily fish that’s high in omega-3 fatty acids.
-It also contributes to the reduction of inflammation and triglycerides in your body, and it can help increase the “good” HDL cholesterol in your body, which assists in removing the “bad” LDL cholesterol that can build up in your arteries.
+Like salmon, tuna is another oily fish high in omega-3 fatty acids.
+It also contributes to reducing inflammation and triglycerides in your body, and it can help increase the “good” HDL cholesterol in your body, which assists in removing the “bad” LDL cholesterol that can build up in your arteries.

 Olive Oil